SOAR - Portland (OR) Chapter

 BOARD OF DIRECTORS:

 Gregory (Greg) Petrossian is a Portland, OR native.
 In his youth he was a student of the Armenian Community of Oregon and a member of St. Kevork’s Armenian Apostolic Church of Oregon.
-After he visited Armenia for the first time in 2006, he vowed to find an opportunity in the states to help orphaned kids like the ones he met in Karabakh.
-After all these years searching for such an opportunity, he was ecstatic to serve as a member of SOAR beginning in 2015.
+After he visited Armenia for the first time in 2006, he vowed to find an opportunity in the states to help orphaned kids like the ones he met in Karabakh and Yerevan.
+After all these years searching for such an opportunity, he was ecstatic to serve as a member of SOAR’s Baltimore Chapter in 2015 while living there for grad school.
+He boomeranged back to Portland in 2017 and was offered the opportunity to revive the SOAR Portland Chapter in 2019 as President.
+Greg strives to organize fun, family-friendly fundraising events to bring the Armenian community closer together for a great cause.

 Greg earned his B.S. degrees in Microbiology and Bioresource Research, as well as a B.A. in International Studies from Oregon State University.
 He then moved to Baltimore, MD to earn his M.S. in Healthcare Management from Johns Hopkins Carey Business School.
 He now works as Director of Sales at SkyPoint Cloud, a Portland-based data solutions company.

 Soseh Axian Hakopian

 Soseh Axian Hakopian is a native Californian.
 In her youth, she attended Davidian & Mariamian Armenian School and volunteered with the Armenian National Committee of America.
 She grew up playing basketball and was a girl scout for the Homenetmen Burbank Sipan Chapter, where her father is a founding member.

 Soseh studied children’s rights and the refugee crisis abroad at Zhejiang University Guanghua Law School 光華法學院 in Hangzhou, China, where she analyzed the impact of China’s—more recently abandoned—one child policy as well as societal beliefs and circumstances that result in many women abandoning their newly born female babies.